rubenwardy/minetest_modding_book/chapters/lua.md

 end
 {% endhighlight %}

-For example, keywords in the above snippet are highlighted, such as if, then, end, return. table.insert is a function which comes with Lua by default.
+For example, keywords in the above snippet are highlighted such as if, then, end, return. table.insert is a function which comes with Lua by default.

 ### Recommended Editors